Everyone needs to learn to look after their money.

 Choosing a savings account

 You can open a savings account in the same bank as your current account, or in another bank or building society.
-The simplest type of account allows you to save as much or as little as you like and instantly access your money.
-You can often start with as little as £1.
+You don't need to have lots of money to start saving.

 How to spend less

-Growing up and becoming independent can be hard on your finances.
-Don’t worry.
-There are things you can do to reduce the amount of money you spend.
+Growing up and becoming independent can be hard on your finances but you can spend less.

 Consumption is the urge to buy things.
 Most people suffer from it from time to time.
-Young people are particularly at risk, for reasons including peer pressure and vulnerability to advertising.
+Young people are particularly at risk, for reasons including peer pressure and influence of social media and advertising.

-Pressures like this are very hard to resist.
-But some people are choosing to consume less, whether it's for political or environmental reasons or just because it is simple, sociable and fun.
+Pressures like this can be hard to resist.
+But many people chose to consume less, for political or environmental reasons.

-However much money you have, you always wish you had more.
-Here are some ways to make your money go further:
+Here are some ways young people have shared to make your money go further:

 - Live in a shared house - or with your parents!